inrupt/docs-pod-browser/source/login.rst

       #.
 Enter your :guilabel:`Username` and :guilabel:`Password` and login.

       #.
 The consent screen appears.
-To continue,
+To continue, click
-         click :guilabel:`Approve` to authorize PodBrowser.
+         :guilabel:`Approve` to approve access to the requested information.

       To sign up for a Pod on ``https://pod-compat.inrupt.com``, go to https://signup.pod-compat.inrupt.com/.